panbhag/niranjan/README.md

 data.a.getValue()
 ```

-Get value of b
+Get value of c

 ```javascript
 data.b.c.getValue()
 ```

-When we change the value of any node, then all the ancestor node changes, others dont change, change the value of c
+When we change the value of any node, then all the ancestor node changes, others dont change.
+Lets change the value of c

 ```javascript
 var old_a = data.a;